iahsanujunda/sudoku-solver/README.md

 <img src="./images/solved.png" height="400" width="350" alt="sudoku-solver" />
 </p>

-In this project, we developed Sudoku-solving agent to solve [_diagonal sudoku puzzles_](https://sudoku.cool/x-sudoku.php) and implement a constraint strategy called "naked twins".
+In this project, we developed Sudoku-solving agent to solve [_diagonal sudoku puzzles_](https://sudoku.cool/x-sudoku.php) and implement a constraint strategy called [naked twins](./pseudocode.md).
 A diagonal Sudoku puzzle is identical to traditional Sudoku puzzles with the added constraint that the boxes on the two main diagonals of the board must also contain the digits 1-9 in each cell (just like the rows, columns, and 3x3 blocks).

 The naked twins strategy says that if we have two or more unallocated boxes in a unit and there are only two digits that can go in those two boxes, then those two digits can be eliminated from the possible assignments of all other boxes in the same unit.